 In other words, ALP =

-Cost Plus Method is most suitable in cases, where a manufacturer sells tangible goods to both related and unrelated parties.
+This method is most suitable in cases, where a manufacturer sells tangible goods to both related and unrelated parties.

-- Semi-finished goods are sold between Associated Enterprises,
+- Semi-finished goods are sold between Associated Enterprises ;

-- There are long term supply and purchase agreements between Associated Enterprises,
+- There are long term supply and purchase agreements between Associated Enterprises;

-- Provision of services between Associated Enterprises,
+- Provision of services between Associated Enterprises ;

 - Agreements relating to contract manufacturing, between Associated Enterprises.

-STEPS INVOLVED IN COST PLUS METHOD
+STEPS INVOLVED IN CPM

 STEP 1 : – Direct and indirect costs of production

 Determine the direct and indirect costs of production in a tested party transaction.

 STEP 2 : – Determine normal gross profit mark-up to such costs

 Determine the amount of a normal gross profit mark-up to such costs, arising from the transfer or provision of the same or similar goods or services : –

-- by the enterprise itself, (i.e., transfer of similar goods or services by the enterprise – Internal comparable), in a comparable uncontrolled transaction (i.e not with a related party) , or a number of such transactions. or
+- By the enterprise itself, (i.e., transfer of similar goods or services by the enterprise – Internal comparable), in a comparable uncontrolled transaction (i.e not with a related party) , or a number of such transactions. or

-- by an unrelated enterprise to another unrelated enterprise (i.e., transfer of similar goods or services between unrelated parties) – External comparable, in a comparable uncontrolled transaction, or a number of such transactions
+- By an unrelated enterprise to another unrelated enterprise (i.e., transfer of similar goods or services between unrelated parties) – External comparable, in a comparable uncontrolled transaction, or a number of such transactions

 The costs referred to in Step 1, shall be increased by the adjusted profit mark-up calculated in Step 3 leads to arm’s length price.